 What we love: The location makes this a great stop with always open parking to hit 4 different play structures in one trip!
 Joseph Sears School is just across the way with 2 play sets, and just through the tunnel on the other side of Townley Field is Pee Wee Park and a baseball field!

 Brown Park (a.k.a.
 Train Park) in Highland Park

 655 Burton Ave. (located just south of the Ravinia Metra station)

 Amenities: Ample street parking (depending on time of day) with adjacent parking lot that serves the Ravinia Metra station, Gated tot lot, Sand Box, swings for bigs and littles, Two jungle gym structures for different age and abilities, Picnic tables.
 This facility has no on-site restroom.
 Patrons must use the Ravinia Train station restroom which is pretty clean.
 There are no changing table facilities.

 What we love: We love that this park is gated.
-The ample parking is easy and it’s walking distance to downtown Ravinia with access to great shops and restaurants like Baker Boys for treats and gelato, Piero’s Pizza (take out only), Ravinia Brewing, Happy Sushi and many more!
+The ample parking is easy and it’s walking distance to downtown Ravinia with access to great shops and restaurants like, Piero’s Pizza (take out only), Ravinia Brewing BWB Shakes, Happy Sushi and many more!
 This park is also located steps from the Green Bay Trail if you’d like to make a bike trip out of your day!
 On Wednesdays check out the Ravinia Farmer’s Market (7am-1pm) and on Thursdays visit Ravinia’s Food Truck Thursdays open at 4-8pm!
 And finally, Brown Park is known as the Train Park because the kids love being able to hear and see all of the trains that pull in and out of Ravinia!